QualiTorque/qualitorque.github.io/docs/getting-started/Import cloud resources.md

       tf-version: 1.5.5
 ```

-2. Upload the state file to your prefered Terraform backend, in this example, we've uploaded the state file to an s3 bucket.
+2. Upload the state file to your preferred Terraform backend, in this example, we've uploaded the state file to an s3 bucket.

 ![state in s3](/img/tfstate-aws.png)